poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_array.md

 ### Options inherited from parent commands

 ```
-      --debug         Print response for debug
+      --debug         Print response for debug.
-      --fs string     Field separator for the output (default "|")
+      --fs string     Field separator for the output. (default "|")
-      --ip string     Set IPv4 address to PoseidonOS for this command (default "127.0.0.1")
+      --ip string     Set IPv4 address to PoseidonOS for this command. (default "127.0.0.1")
-      --json-req      Print request in JSON form
+      --json-req      Print request in JSON form.
-      --json-res      Print response in JSON form
+      --json-res      Print response in JSON form.
-      --port string   Set the port number to PoseidonOS for this command (default "18716")
+      --port string   Set the port number to PoseidonOS for this command. (default "18716")
-      --unit          Display unit (B, KB, MB, ...) when displaying capacity
+      --unit          Display unit (B, KB, MB, ...) when displaying capacity.
 ```

 ### SEE ALSO

 * [poseidonos-cli](poseidonos-cli.md)	 - poseidonos-cli - A command-line interface for PoseidonOS [version 0.7]
-* [poseidonos-cli array addspare](poseidonos-cli_array_addspare.md)	 - Add a device as spare to an array.
+* [poseidonos-cli array addspare](poseidonos-cli_array_addspare.md)	 - Add a device as a spare to an array.
 * [poseidonos-cli array autocreate](poseidonos-cli_array_autocreate.md)	 - Automatically create an array for PoseidonOS.
 * [poseidonos-cli array create](poseidonos-cli_array_create.md)	 - Create an array for PoseidonOS.
 * [poseidonos-cli array delete](poseidonos-cli_array_delete.md)	 - Delete an array from PoseidonOS.